Differentiable solver for time-dependent deformation problems with contact: Physical model and discretization

 \section{Physical model and discretization}

 In this section, we summarize the physical model we use.
-The model is similar to the one used in \cite{Li2020IPC}, with some modifications, most importantly, addition of damping.
+The model is similar to the one used in \cite{Li2020IPC}, with some minor modifications to the friction and contact formulation (Section~\ref{sec:contact}), most significantly, addition of damping.

-On discretization side, we use arbitrary-order Lagrangian elements and arbitrary-order BDF time stepping (although above order 6, BDF time stepping is not zero-stable).
+To discretized the model we use arbitrary-order Lagrangian elements and arbitrary-order BDF time stepping (our experiments are with schemes of order 1 and 2).

-The forces, which contribute to the PDE and need to be included in the adjoint equations and corresponding parametric gradient terms are: \begin{itemize} \item geometrically non-linear elasticity (with linear and neo-Hookean constitutive laws as options); \item contact forces in smoothed IPC formulation; \item friction forces also in smoothed IPC formulation; \item strain-rate proportional viscous damping for elastic objects; \item external forces such as gravity or surface loads. \end{itemize} Additionally, we support contact with stationary obstacles.
+The forces, which contribute to the PDE and need to be included in the adjoint equations and corresponding parametric gradient terms are: \begin{itemize} \item geometrically non-linear elasticity (with linear and Neo-Hookean constitutive laws as options); \item contact forces in smoothed IPC formulation; \item friction forces also in smoothed IPC formulation; \item strain-rate proportional viscous damping for elastic objects; \item external forces such as gravity or surface loads. \end{itemize}